-Off-the-line linebackers such as Mosley don’t often go in the top 15, but he is making a case to go this high.
-His leadership was praised heartily by Nick Saban and Crimson Tide players following the Ole Miss win, and Mosley has the athleticism to fill a number of roles defensively.
+Off-the-line linebackers such as Mosley don’t often go in the top 15, but Mosley is making a case to go this high.
+His leadership was praised heartily by Nick Saban and Crimson Tide players following the Ole Miss win, and Mosley has the athletic ability to fill a number of roles defensively.
 Did you see him spy Manziel a few weeks ago?
 Pretty impressive and tough assignment.

 12. New York Jets